Valuing hemlock woolly adelgid control in public forests: scope effects with attribute nonattendance.

 Sensitivity to the scope of public good provision is an important indication of validity for the contingent valuation method.
-Despite advances in survey methods, not every contingent valuation study passes the scope test.
-One explanation may be attribute non-attendance, which arises when survey respondents ignore choice attributes for a variety of reasons.
-We compare bounded and repeated referendum contingent valuation questions with and without consideration of stated and inferred ANA.
-An online survey was administered to an opt-in, or non-probability sample, panel in September 2017 to estimate the willingness-to-pay to protect hemlock trees from a destructive invasive species on federal land in North Carolina.
+An online survey was administered to an opt-in nonprobability sample panel to estimate the willingness to pay to protect hemlock trees from a destructive invasive species on federal land in North Carolina.
 We collected survey responses from 907 North Carolina residents.
-We estimate the probability of a yes vote in a referendum to treat for hemlock woolly adelgid infestation in a given acreage of ecologically important and socially important areas, using either chemical or biological controls, for a given annual cost for a three year period.
-We find evidence that attribute non-attendance is a factor when testing for sensitivity to scope.
-When estimating the model with stated attribute non-attendance the ecologically and socially important scope coefficients become positive and statistically significant.
-We find several differences between the bounded and repeated sequential contingent valuation data samples.
+We find evidence that attribute nonattendance (ANA) is a factor when testing for sensitivity to scope.
+When estimating the model with stated ANA, the ecologically and socially important scope coefficients become positive and statistically significant, with economically significant marginal willingness-to-pay estimates.